bsc-pm/nodes/README.md

 ## Features and Known Limitations

-nODES supports most of the features found in the Nanos6 runtime.
+NODES supports most of the features found in the Nanos6 runtime.
 However, at the moment, it does not support the following:
 1. Linear-region dependency system
 1. Taskfor construct
 1. Assert directive

 Furthermore, the instrumentation provided differs in the sense that it only provides (1) entry-exit points instrumentation, and (2) instrumentation related to the dependency system.
-Thus, instrumentation variants such as `profile`, `graph`, and the linter (`lint`) are not available in nODES.
+Thus, instrumentation variants such as `profile`, `graph`, and the linter (`lint`) are not available in NODES.